Gus Johnson (basketball): Injuries and playoffs

-Johnson's career was marked by the failing heath of his knees during this later time period.
-In 1968-69, although an All-Star, he played in only 49 games after having left knee surgery in February 1969, missing the rest of the season.
+Johnson's career was marked by the failing health of his knees during this later time period.
+In 1968–69, although an All-Star, he played in only 49 games after having left knee surgery in February 1969, missing the rest of the season.
 Without Johnson, the Bullets were swept in the first round of the playoffs by the New York Knicks.
-With Johnson playing in the 1969-70 season playoff rematch with the Knicks, the Bullets took the eventual NBA champion Knicks to seven games, before losing the series.
+With Johnson playing in the 1969–70 season playoff rematch with the Knicks, the Bullets took the eventual NBA champion Knicks to seven games, before losing the series.
 Johnson played in all seven games, averaging 18.4 points and 11.4 rebounds per game in the series.

 By early 1970, Johnson candidly recognized the toll injuries had taken on his body over his seven-year career, and that each injury "takes something away from me" physically and in his skills.
 He had even considered retiring after his 1969 knee injury.
-He was taking pain killing injections just to play after a muscle injury in 1970, until the doctors told him he had to rest.
+He was taking pain-killing injections just to play after a muscle injury in 1970, until the doctors told him he had to rest.
 Johnson became more cautious about using his acrobatic style of play.
-He only saw himself playing three more years, until he had 10 years in the league.
+He only saw himself playing for three more years, until he had accumulated 10 years in the league.

 His left knee continued to degenerate, however, and by 1971 he had to take xylocaine shots to be able to bend the knee; developing a fear he would become permanently disabled if he kept playing under those conditions.
-At the same time he also began experiencing problems with his right knee.
-He played in 66 games during the 1970-71 season.
+At the same time, he also began experiencing problems with his right knee.
+He played in 66 games during the 1970–71 season.
 During the 1971 playoffs, he played through pain in his damaged and degenerative knees to compete in all seven games of the Eastern Division semifinal playoffs against the Philadelphia 76ers, averaging 14.9 points and 12.3 rebounds per game; but he was derailed by his bad knees in the final two rounds of the playoffs in 1971.